+'''

 p = Pair(0, 0); p.first = p;

+'''

 Without cache(value, result);, converting p would lead to an infinite recurse.
-With it, we can successfully convert p to an Array such that l[0] == 1.
+With it, we can successfully convert p to an Array such that 1[0] === 1.

-pyodide.ffi.unregister\js\module(name)
+'''

+pyodide.ffi.unregister_js_module(name)

+'''

-Unregisters a JavaScript module with given name that has been previously registered with pyodide. registerJsModule or pyodide.ffi.register\js\module.
+Unregisters a JavaScript module with given name that has been previously registered with pyodide. registerJsModule() or $pyodide.ffi.register\js\module()$ .
 If a JavaScript module with that name does not already exist, will raise an error.
 If the module has already been imported, this won't have much effect unless you also delete the imported module from sys.modules.
-This is called by the JavaScript API pyodide. unregisterJsModule.
+This is called by the JavaScript API pyodide.unregisterJsModule().